nickjj/ansigenome/README.rst

 ``ansigenome gendoc`` will do the same as ``scan`` except it will read your ``meta/main.yml`` file and generate a readme based on the stats it found and also format your readme based on a jinja2 template.

-You can use the default template or optionally supply a path/url to a custom template if you want to make it more personal, no problem.
+You can use the default template or optionally supply a custom template using blocks to customize the entire readme to your liking.

 Will it change my roles?
 ````````````````````````